YCWangLab/eProbe/README.md

 This is the official repository for eProbes, which is a comprehensive python toolkit for designing target genome capture probe set for (ancient) environmental DNA.

 # Installation
-The eProbes packages and environments can be managed using conda (https://docs.conda.io/en/latest/) .
+The eProbes packages and environments can be managed using conda (upcoming) .

 ## Installation using conda
 under developing